grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/ci.md

 ![](/img/e2e-version-version-support-policy.png)

-To use the `version-support-policy` mode you need to specify the `version-resolver-type` input argument.
+To use the `version-support-policy` mode, you need to specify the `version-resolver-type` input argument like in this example:

 ```yml
 - name: Resolve Grafana E2E versions